thewrongjames/blog/_articles/some-of-the-likely-many-ways-i-was-wrong-about-infinity-trees.md

 ---
 layout: default
-title: Some of the Likely Many Ways I was Wrong About Infinity Trees
+title: Some of the Likely Many Ways I Was Wrong About Infinity Trees
 published_time: 2019.56011227942
 ---